wp-plugins/avchat-3/readme.txt

 == Installation ==
 These instructions cover the Standard version of the plugin.
 The installation instructions for the <a href='http://avchat.net/integrations/wordpress'>PRO version</a> are at <a href='http://avchat.net/support/wordpress'>avchat.net/support/wordpress</a>.

-= Part 1: Installing AVChat Video Chat Plugin Standard =
+= Part 1: Installing the Video Chat Plugin Standard =
 1. In your WordPress backend (admin area), go to **Plugins -> Add New** and search for **AVChat**.
 Click **Install**.
 If you prefer to install it manually, download the plugin archive from above and upload its contents to your `/wp-content/plugins` directory.
 2. **Activate it** as you would do with any other plugin.